eents/Algorithms/README.md

-# Algorithms
+# :sunny: Algorithms Class Updates :sunny:

- repo for PROG-366-01
+## What happens if I write text here
+and also here?